Facility Access and Registration

 - No food or drink is permitted beyond the welcome desk (water is permitted throughout the facility).
 Sports drinks, glass containers and all tobacco products are prohibited.

-- Guests must comply with all FAC policies and procedures and posted rules.
+- Guests must comply with all department of recreational sports policies and procedures and posted rules.
 Sponsors may be held responsible, financially or otherwise, for the actions of their guest(s), and for any damage or loss.
 Misconduct by guests may result in loss of the sponsor’s daily use or membership privileges.

-- The FAC is not responsible for lost, stolen, or damaged personal property.
+- RecSports is not responsible for lost, stolen, or damaged personal property.

-- Loyola recreational sports administrators reserve the right to revoke daily use, guest sponsorship, or membership privileges at any time.
+- Loyola RecSports administrators reserve the right to revoke daily use, guest sponsorship, or membership privileges at any time.

 Participant Safety and Responsibility